KingBuldoze/AI_Empathy_coach/README.md

     * Dynamic, unscripted responses based on a distinct personality and emotional state.;
     * Reacts in real-time to the user's tone and choice of words.
 * **📝 Automated Feedback Engine:**
-    * Analyzes the conversation transcript immediately after the session.main
+    * Analyzes the conversation transcript immediately after the session.
     * Scores performance on **Empathy**, **Clarity**, and **Patient-Centricity**.
     * Provides specific examples from the chat and actionable suggestions for improvement.